ArthurAtangana/SYSC3303A_Project/README.md

 **IntelliJ can't find your tests?**
 Ensure you have directory `test` labelled as your Test Source Folder in Project Structure > Modules.

+## Known Issues
+See GitHub project issues for most up-to-date issues